nitagon0083/SpriteSystem/README_EN.md

 **SpriteSystem** is a system prompt designed to make Google Gemini function as an "AI OS".
 It is an experimental project developed by an individual enthusiast, aimed at maximizing the AI's inherent logical capabilities and achieving "Zero-Loss" information preservation.

-In **v15.0**, the system has evolved into a **"Dual-Kernel" Architecture**, integrating flexible dialogue and safety features alongside its traditional powerful logic engine.
+In **v15.1 [TITAN_NEXUS]**, the system has evolved into a highly robust platform featuring **"Identity Lock"** and **"Security Hardened"** protocols, alongside its signature "Dual-Kernel" architecture.

 ---

 ## 🌌 Design Philosophy

 > **Note: This system is optimized for processing in Japanese.**
 > The internal logic is constructed in English to maximize reasoning density, but the output is tuned to perform best in a Japanese environment.
-(You may need to modify the `[LEVEL 0]` section for English-only output).

 The system is built on three core pillars: